isaacnmm/pestpolicy-hugo2XX/content/posts/best-grass-for-high-traffic/index.md

 ## Best High Traffic Grass Types: Overview and Costs

 When selecting grass for high-traffic areas, the key characteristics to look for are excellent wear tolerance, strong recuperative ability (how quickly it repairs itself from damage), and adaptability to varying soil and climate conditions.
-Here�s an overview of the top grass types for high-traffic areas, categorized by their preferred climate, along with general cost considerations.
+Heres an overview of the top grass types for high-traffic areas, categorized by their preferred climate, along with general cost considerations.

 ### Warm-Season Grasses (Best for Southern Climates)

-Warm-season grasses thrive in temperatures between 75�F and 95�F (24�C to 35�C), growing actively during the hot summer months and going dormant (turning brown) in cooler temperatures.
+Warm-season grasses thrive in temperatures between 75F and 95F (24C to 35C), growing actively during the hot summer months and going dormant (turning brown) in cooler temperatures.

 1.  **Bermudagrass (*Cynodon dactylon*)**
     * **Overview:** Often considered the king of warm-season grasses for high traffic.
 Bermudagrass is incredibly aggressive, forming a dense, durable turf that spreads rapidly via both rhizomes (underground stems) and stolons (above-ground stems).
 Its strong recuperative ability means it quickly fills in damaged areas.